McRill Memorial Cemetery

 The Kinder Cemetery Association establishes its "Avenue of Flags" in the Kinder McRill Memorial Cemetery each Memorial Day.
 On this special occasion, 85 large casket flags are flown along the main driveways in the cemetery.
 These casket flags were earlier presented to family members "on behalf of a grateful Nation" at the time of their loved one's interment.
 The flags are proudly flown to honor the memory of those who served, sacrificed, suffered, bled, and, in some cases, died for their country.
 Additionally, a small American flag is displayed at the grave of each veteran buried in the cemetery.
 To all veterans, living and dead, this is our way of saying "Thank You" for what you have done for this country.
 May God help us to always remember.
 To read the history of how the Avenue of Flags got started, go to: Avenue of Flags

-The Kinder Cemetery Association held its 19th Annual Memorial Day Ceremony and Avenue of Flags in the Kinder McRill Memorial Cemetery at 9:30 AM on Monday, 26 May 2014.
+The Kinder Cemetery Association will hold its 20th Annual Memorial Day Ceremony and Avenue of Flags in the Kinder McRill Memorial Cemetery at 9:30 AM on Monday, 25 May 2015.

-The ceremony was held to honor and pay tribute to all those who made the supreme sacrifice in all of America's wars from the Revolutionary War up to the present time.
+The ceremony is held to honor and pay tribute to all those who made the supreme sacrifice in all of America's wars from the Revolutionary War up to the present time.

-Colonel Don Ladner, US Army Retired, delivered the Memorial Day address-- "They fought for our freedom".
+Colonel Don Ladner, US Army Retired, will deliver the Memorial Day address as he has for each of the past 19 years.

-In the tradition of Civil War times, young flower girls from the community placed fresh flowers on the graves of all veterans buried in the cemetery.
-All veterans and surviving spouses of veterans in attendance were recognized.
+In the tradition of Civil War times, young flower girls from the community will place fresh flowers on the graves of all veterans buried in the cemetery.
+All veterans and surviving spouses of veterans in attendance will be recognized.

 SW LA Chapter 215, Vietnam

-Veterans of America, performed as both Color Guard
+Veterans of America, will perform as both Color Guard

 and Honor Guard.
 A Roll Call and Tolling of the Bell

-was conducted for the 145 veterans buried or
+will be conducted for the 146 veterans buried or

 memorialized in the Kinder Cemetery.